How to Find a Job Fast in 2023 (7 Proven Techniques)

 1. Use Keywords To Stick Out

-When applying online, it’s likely your resume will first be screened by an applicant tracking system (ATS) then moved to a recruiter/manager (assuming you pass the ATS).
-The recruiter/manager will then review your resume and perform a keyword search pertaining to skills required for the role.
+When applying online, your resume will likely be screened by an applicant tracking system (ATS) and then moved to a recruiter/manager (assuming you pass the ATS).
+The recruiter/manager will then review your resume and perform a keyword search about the skills required for the role.

-Long story short; companies have a specific group of terms (keywords) that they have chosen to represent their needs for the position.
-If you do not include them in your resume or application paperwork, they might simply delete it all and move on to the next one.
+Long story short, companies have a specific group of terms (keywords) that they have chosen to represent their needs for the position.
+If you do not include them in your resume or application paperwork, they might delete it all and move on to the next one.

 Action Steps: